Sparse Representer Theorems for Learning in Reproducing Kernel Banach Spaces: Appendix A. Explicit Representer Theorems for MNI in Banach Spaces

 \end{proposition} \begin{proof} We first assume that $\hat f\in(\|\hat\nu\|_{\mathcal{B}_*}\partial\|\cdot\|_{\mathcal{B}_*}(\hat\nu))\cap\mathcal{M}_{\mathbf{y}}$.
 That is, $\hat{f} \in \mathcal{M}_{\mathbf{y}}$ and there exists $\hat{\nu}\in\mathcal{V}$ satisfying the inclusion relation \eqref{f hat in dualality mapping}.
 Theorem 12 in \cite{wang2021representer} ensures that $\hat{f}\in\rm{S}(\mathbf{y})$.
 Hence, we have that $(\|\hat\nu\|_{\mathcal{B}_*}\partial\|\cdot\|_{\mathcal{B}_*}(\hat\nu))\cap\mathcal{M}_{\mathbf{y}}\subseteq\rm{S}(\mathbf{y}).$ Conversely, assume that $\hat{f}\in\rm{S}(\mathbf{y})$.
 We choose $\hat g\in(\|\hat\nu\|_{\mathcal{B}_*}\partial\|\cdot\|_{\mathcal{B}_*}(\hat\nu))\cap\mathcal{M}_{\mathbf{y}}$.
 Similar arguments show that $\hat g$ is also a solution of problem \eqref{MNI} with $\mathbf{y}$ and $\hat\nu\in\mathcal{J}(\hat g).$ With the help of Lemma \ref{prop: duality mappings are same}, we obtain that $\hat\nu\in\mathcal{J}(\hat f).$ That is, $\hat f\in\|\hat\nu\|_{\mathcal{B}_*}\partial\|\cdot\|_{\mathcal{B}_*}(\hat\nu)$, which together with $\hat f\in\mathcal{M}_{\mathbf{y}}$ leads further to $\hat f\in(\|\hat\nu\|_{\mathcal{B}_*}\partial\|\cdot\|_{\mathcal{B}_*}(\hat\nu))\cap\mathcal{M}_{\mathbf{y}}$.
 We thus get that $\rm{S}(\mathbf{y})\subseteq(\|\hat\nu\|_{\mathcal{B}_*}\partial\|\cdot\|_{\mathcal{B}_*}(\hat\nu))\cap\mathcal{M}_{\mathbf{y}},$ which completes the proof of the desired result. \end{proof}

-We will characterize the extreme points of $\rm{S}(\mathbf{y})$ by employing two well-known results about the extreme points.
-The first one (\cite{dubins1962extreme}) concerns a characterization of the extreme points of a subset, which is the intersection of a bounded, closed and convex subset with a finite number of hyperplanes.
+We will characterize the extreme points of $\rm{S}(\mathbf{y})$ by employing a well-known result about the extreme points. \cite{dubins1962extreme} concerns a characterization of the extreme points of a subset, which is the intersection of a bounded, closed and convex subset with a finite number of hyperplanes.
 Specifically, let $\mathcal{X}$ be a topological vector space over the field of real numbers.
 Suppose that $A$ is a bounded, closed and convex subset of $\mathcal{X}$. \cite{dubins1962extreme} proved that every extreme point of the intersection of $A$ with $n$ hyperplanes is a convex combination of at most $n+1$ extreme points of $A$.
-The second one is the Minkowski-Carath\'eodory theorem, which concerns the case that $\mathcal{X}$ is a finite dimensional space.
-According to this result, one may represent any point of a compact convex set $A$ of $\mathcal{X}$ as a convex combination of at most $n+1$ of its extreme points.
 Below, we give a technical lemma.

 \begin{lemma} Suppose that $\mathcal{B}$ is a Banach space having a pre-dual space $\mathcal{B}_{*}$ and $\nu_{j} \in \mathcal{B}_{*}$, $j \in \mathbb{N}_{n}$, are linearly independent.
 Let $\mathcal{L}$ and $\mathcal{V}$ be defined by \eqref{operator L} and \eqref{hyperplane My}, respectively.
-If $\nu\in \mathcal{V}\backslash\{0\}$ and $w_j\in\partial\|\cdot\|_{\mathcal{B}_*}(\nu)$, $j\in\mathbb{N}_n$, then there exist $a_j\in\mathbb{R}$, $j\in\mathbb{N}_n$, not all zero, such that $\sum_{j\in\mathbb{N}_{n}}a_j\mathcal{L}(w_{j})=\mathbf{0}$ and $\sum_{j\in\mathbb{N}_{n}}a_j=0.$ \end{lemma} \begin{proof} Assume that $\nu:=\sum_{i\in\mathbb{N}_n}c_i\nu_i$ and set $\mathbf{c}:=[c_i:i\in\mathbb{N}_n]\in\mathbb{R}^n$.
-By definition \eqref{operator L} of the operator $\mathcal{L}$, we have for each $j\in\mathbb{N}_{n}$ that
+If $\nu\in \mathcal{V}\backslash\{0\}$ and $w_j\in\partial\|\cdot\|_{\mathcal{B}_*}(\nu)$, $j\in\mathbb{N}_{n+1}$, then there exist $a_j\in\mathbb{R}$, $j\in\mathbb{N}_{n+1}$, not all zero, such that $\sum_{j\in\mathbb{N}_{n+1}}a_j\mathcal{L}(w_{j})=\mathbf{0}$ and $\sum_{j\in\mathbb{N}_{n+1}}a_j=0.$ \end{lemma} \begin{proof} Assume that $\nu:=\sum_{i\in\mathbb{N}_n}c_i\nu_i$ and set $\mathbf{c}:=[c_i:i\in\mathbb{N}_n]\in\mathbb{R}^n$.
+By definition \eqref{operator L} of the operator $\mathcal{L}$, we have for each $j\in\mathbb{N}_{n+1}$ that